 - All runners and support crews need to be familiar with checkpoint locations before the start of the event.
 Support crews should read the information on the Support Crew Page.
 Do not rely on race officials for directions as their priority is safety and orchestration of the event.

-All runners, without exception, must have a working mobile phone, torch and some reflective clothing.
+All runners, without exception, must have a working mobile phone, headwear, torch, a piece of warm clothing and a waterproof top, some reflective clothing.

 The runner must provide the telephone number of the phone they are running with to the race organiser plus a contact in case of emergency before collecting their number.
 This most likely would have been provided during your application.
 Runners will be able to correct their telephone number and emergency contact when registering on the day.